 Once you've got those things the same, Richard recommends brewing the tea strong — approximately double-strength.
 Note that this doesn't mean steeping it longer, because "stewing" your tea for a long time just brings out flavors you wouldn't normally get from your cuppa' tea.
 Instead, use more tea so you can really taste each cup, and steep each tea for four to five minutes.

 Incidentally, when you brew your tea super strong like this, sometimes flavors don't taste that good.
-For example, the double-strength Pomi-Berry we were slurping (loudly) was over the top with the flavor of berries.
-But at regular strength, they are quite palatable and the berry taste stands out just enough.
+For example, the double-strength Alpine Berry we were slurping (loudly) was over the top with the flavor of hibiscus.
+But at regular strength, they are quite palatable and the hibiscus taste stands out just enough.
 Which is the reasoning behind one Richardism on tasting: "Bad can be good."

 Tasting tea is best when the tea has cooled so it's easier to taste, and Richard says unlike wine, no clearing of the palate is needed between teas ... although he's been known to sip some water when his tastebuds feel a bit numb.

-The results of our tea tasting on this day were something even I could detect with my less-than-enviable palate: the alternate Pomi-Berry was rejected because it didn't have as much depth of flavor as our own, and the alternate Earl Greys, although close to our own, were lacking the correct balance of bergamot oil that we prefer.
+The results of our tea tasting on this day were something even I could detect with my less-than-enviable palate: the new Alpine Berry blend was rejected because it didn't have as much depth of flavor as our existing blend, and the Earl Greys, although close to our existing blends, were lacking the correct balance of bergamot oil that we prefer.